garylirocks/quickrefs/mongodb.markdown

 ### `$project`

 * Transforms data, like the `map()` function in JS;
-* More powerful than projection in find, not limited to removing and retaining fields, it lets you create new fields;
+* More powerful than projection in `find`, not limited to removing and retaining fields, it lets you create new fields;
 * Can be used as many times as required within a pipeline;

 ```js